Zondax/ledger-oasis/README.md

 At the moment, the only option is to build the app on your own. **Please only use a TEST DEVICE!**

+**We strongly recommend using Linux as your development environment.**

 Once the app is ready and we reach v1.0.0, it will be submitted to Ledger so it is published in the app Catalog.

 ## Get source